-What is your role at UWGP?
-I have the great privilege of leading United Way of Greater Portland's phenomenal staff team to work in and with our community to achieve long-lasting positive change.
+What is your role at UWSM?
+I have the great privilege of leading United Way of Southern Maine's phenomenal staff team to work in and with our community to achieve long-lasting positive change.

 How do you take your coffee?
 I take my coffee and my tea with milk, no sugar.

 What’s your favorite book?
 Long-time favorite: "All the King's Men" by Robert Penn Warren.
 Recent favorite: "All the Light We Cannot See" by Anthony Doerr

 What’s on your bucket list?
 Hike the Milford Track again, this time with our children.

 Senior Vice President, Community Impact and Finance

 Dan Coyne, Senior Vice President, Community Impact and Finance

 What is your role at UWSM?
 Dan oversees community impact efforts tied to United Way’s goals around education, financial stability, and health – the building blocks of a good life.
 He aligns funding, volunteerism, public policy, advocacy, and other strategies to ensure the impact is made at the population level throughout the community.
 A principal architect of Thrive2027, he provides strategic leadership to the Thrive2027 Council, a group that includes executives, administrators, and public officials from throughout the community who provides overall guidance and oversight of efforts to ensure the success of three bold community goals.

 What’s your favorite work moment so far?
 There are so many, but being part of the community-wide process resulted in Thrive2027.
 In particular, seeing and hearing 2,200 people in Southern Maine articulate a compelling vision for a stronger community and then many working to make positive change inspires me every day.